 - This mental exercise helps stimulate the response centers of your brain for building a fortune.

 - If you cannot imagine yourself being rich, it will be difficult to ever attract a fortune.

 If these recommendations seem cliche or childish, that's kind of the point.
 We're trying to engage your childlike subconscious.
 It understands simplistic methods.

 "Your mind will take shape of what you frequently hold in thought, for the human spirit is colored by such impressions."
 Marcus Aurelius, Meditations, 5.16

 We know that we have a vivid and active imagination, however, how could we better passively direct it towards positive manifestation?

 Curiosity seems to have been implanted in the consciousness of man for a specific purpose.

-This divine emotion makes him discontented with the world as it is, and causes him to search for new ways to change things, to improve them, and give Man greater luxury.
+This divine emotion makes him discontented with the world as it is and causes him to search for new ways to change things, improve them, and give Man greater luxury.

 Look about yourself, in your work, and see how you can improve things.

 Adjust workflows and processes with efficiency and pragmatism in mind.